Spstolar/daisy-projects/EightOctaveDrone/README.md

 ## TODO

 * Normalize the final output. (probably scaling the final signal based on the sum of the knob values)
-* Show the knob values on the screen.
+* Figure out how to smoothly update the screen.
 * Use the CV inputs for filtering.
 * Use the switches to change the knob purposes from component volumes to various effects.

+## Added

+1. Show the knob values on the screen.